-During the enrollment, Face ID creates 3D maps with a Dot Projector that projects a device-specific random pattern of over 30,000 invisible dots across the user's face.
+During enrollment, Face ID creates 3D maps with a Dot Projector that projects a device-specific random pattern of over 30,000 invisible dots across the user's face.
 At the same time, Apple's TrueDepth Infrared Camera captures 2D infrared versions of the user's face.
 Enrollment requires the user to rotate their face while looking at the device, completing a circle, to capture multiple angles.

 Once complete, this combined data is sent to the application processor.
 The neural engine turns this information into a mathematical representation.
 This data is then encrypted and stored on the device while the primary encryption key resides within the Secure Enclave.
 This "class" key is not accessible to anyone, not even Apple.

 When a device is locked, the TrueDepth system automatically activates when owners tap the screen, raise the device, or when a notification wakes the screen.
 When the user attempts to unlock the device, the TrueDepth system captures a new image.
 This data goes to the neural engine and is compared with the encrypted data stored in the file system.

 This face-matching is based on neural networks trained explicitly for matching faces.
-Apple states that the chance of a random stranger unlocking a device using face identification via a single enrolled appearance is 1 in 1,000,000.
+Apple says the chance of a random stranger unlocking a device using face identification via a single enrolled appearance is 1 in 1,000,000.
 By comparison, Touch ID is 1 in 50,000.

 This system works with hats, glasses, many sunglasses, and scarves.
 Significant changes require the user to re-enroll their face, like shaving off a heavy beard.
 Apple states that the stored data is refined and updated each time users successfully unlock the device using face recognition.
 Additionally, this system updates the data if face recognition only finds a close match and forces the user to enter a passcode.